 Arnold & Itkin’s East Texas maritime lawyers have the experience and resources to win cases for our clients.
 Whether the accident occurred on a barge, fishing boat, oil rig, tug boat, or any other kind of vessel, our attorneys are ready to help you get back on your feet.
 We take pride in winning for our clients and holding their employers accountable.

 Offshore work is important, and maintaining safety standards only serves to assist the entire industry and helps to preserve its standards.
 We have built a long history of victories and are happy to say that we have won billions for clients.
 Even if conditions are dangerous, employers must protect their employees.
 No one deserves to be injured while working offshore to make a living.
 Employers must be held accountable for aging equipment, lazy safety practices, and poor training.
 Arnold & Itkin is ready to make sure irresponsible companies are held accountable for the sake of our clients.

 If you or someone you know has been injured while working offshore, call us today at (888) 493-1629.
-First, we will talk to you at no cost and provide advice for next steps.
-If we take your case, we will strive to give you the best possible experience.
+We will talk to you at no cost and provide advice for next steps.
 You don’t pay anything unless we win.